tributech-solutions/tributech-docs/docs/setup/overview.md

 The DSK Agent Embedded is our solution designed to read data directly from interfaces/sensors on the hardware level.
 It uses a dedicated hardware security module for signing the data-streams.
 The DSK Agent Embedded is available as either a C implementation or as a dedicated hardware module.
-For the hardware module we offer two options:

 * [**OEM Module**](https://tributech.io/blog/oem-module)
 We offer two variants, the OEM Module itself which can be directly integrated into your hardware design and an Arduino Shield for prototyping.
 The shield can be used with all popular hardware development platforms like Arduino Uno, STM32 Nucelo, Infineon XMC Relax Kit and more.